AnonymousRand/mc_netherite/README.md

 6. Open Minecraft launcher and click the Installations tab.
 Create a new installation and select the version that corresponds with this modded client (should be named 1.18.1-Netherite).
 Then, select this new intallation in the launcher home screen and click Play.

 # Warning:
-Do NOT use these modded clients for actual competitive gamemodes, as doing so is cheating.
+Do NOT use this modded client for actual competitive gamemodes, as doing so is cheating.

 As per Mojang guidelines, this modded client does not distribute any of the game's code.